-- (1) Result slips shall be issued to all candidates taking part in the NCE assessment. - (2) A National Certificate of Education shall be issued to all candidates who sit for the assessment. - (3) For school candidates, result slips and certificates shall be sent to Heads of institutions concerned. - (4) For private candidates, result slips and certificates shall be sent to them by post. - (5) The MES reserves the right to amend, if need be, the information given on the result slips, which are sent out before the issue of certificates. - (6) (a) Duplicate copies of certificates and result slips shall not be issued.
-A statement of results may be obtained, on application, from the syllabus/records section of the MES against payment of such fee as may be determined by the MES. - (b) The following information shall be required - (i) full name and address of candidate; - (ii) name of centre and candidate's index number; - (iii) name of school (if any); - (iv) year of assessment. - (c) An applicant who is below the age of 18 shall produce his original birth certificate/student's identity card. - (d) An applicant who is 18 and above shall produce his original national identity card.
+- (1) Result slips shall be issued to all candidates taking part in the NCE assessment. - (2) (a) A National Certificate of Education shall be issued to all Candidates of Grade 9 (Regular Programme) and Private Candidates. - (b)A National Certificate of Education (Extended Programme) shall be issued to candidates of Grade 9+ (Extended Programme) in respect of whom the marks scored in the SBA and the end-of-year assessment will be computed for the final results. - (c) Candidates from the Extended Programme having met the requirements for NQF Level 2 (described at Paragraph 7) based on the score obtained at only the end-of-year assessment shall be issued a National Certificate of Education on the basis of those results.
+In such cases, the candidate will not receive the National Certificate of Education (Extended Programme). - (3) For school candidates, result slips and certificates shall be sent to Heads of institutions concerned. - (4) For private candidates, result slips and certificates shall be sent to them by post. - (5) The MES reserves the right to amend, if need be, the information given on the result slips, which are sent out before the issue of certificates.

+(6) (a) Duplicate copies of certificates and result slips shall not be issued.

+A statement of results may be obtained, on application, from the syllabus/records section of the MES against payment of such fee as may be determined by the MES.

+- (b) The following information shall be required - full name and address of candidate; - ii. name of centre and candidate's index number; - iii. name of school (for school candidates); - iv. year of assessment. - (c) An applicant who is below the age of 18 shall produce his original birth certificate/student's identity card. - (d) An applicant who is 18 and above shall produce his original national identity card.